SitholeWB/FilesAPI/README.md

 # Introduction
 This is an API that stores any type of files.
 It also store basic information about the file, that basic information can be updated.
-This can be useful if you planning to create a project using microservices and you need service to stiore files.
+This can be useful if you planning to create a project using microservices and you need service to store files.

 # Getting Started
 Install MongoDB and have dotnet development environment ready (i.e Visual studio).
 You must install dotnet core 2.2.